Email that paved my path

 "How do innovation labs work ?"

-So I was doing my boring job automating some of the support tasks with my limited java knowledge, getting appreciations from senior managers for minimal and simple UI(Oh! yeah I am a designer) hoping some day I will join the labs moving forward.
-It was clear that I will join labs some day, and I want to move in that direction..
-So, I though, I will find someone from that project and ask them how I should prepare moving forward.
+So I was doing my boring job automating some of the support tasks with my limited java knowledge, getting appreciation from senior managers for minimal and simple UI(Oh! yeah I am a designer) hoping someday I will join the labs moving forward.
+It was clear that I will join labs someday, and I want to move in that direction..
+So, I thought, I will find someone from that project and ask them how I should prepare moving forward.

-Any TCSer's day should start with ultimatix and should end with ultimatix.
-Ultimatix is an internal portal where every TCS'er filled the time sheet, applied leave, HR, ESS, blah blah..etc..
-There is also an option to search for projects in TCS and that lists the people who work in that project.
-So, to get a result you have to type in the exact name of the project (WTF! then why its called a search).
+Any TCSer's day should start with Ultimatix and should end with Ultimatix.
+Ultimatix is an internal portal where every TCS'er filled the timesheet, applied leaves, HR, ESS, blah blah..etc.
+There is also an option to search for projects in TCS that lists the people who work on that project.
+So, to get a result you have to type in the exact name of the project (WTF! then why it's called a search).
 Again I started my trial and error,

 "Web2.0 Innovation labs" - No results